 Another very effective form of liposuction is known as power-assisted liposuction.
 (PAL) This is a mechanized system where the tip of the cannula oscillates back and forth at the tip several thousands of time a minute.
 This motion helps break up the fat so it can more easily be suctioned out.
 It makes the liposuction process more effective an requires less physical effort on the part of the surgeon.
 Of all the energy-driven liposuction technologies, PAL is the best one to use when the extracted fat is going to be processed for fat injection back into the patient.

 LipoDissolve therapy as an extension of mesotherapy has been around for over a decade as a method of small volume fat reduction for carefully selected patients with very small fat area concerns.
 It is a compounding pharmacy mixture of phosphatidycholine and deoxycholic acid. (non-FDA approved) LipoDissolve is an office-based procedure in which a series of injections are performed on the undesired fat area.
-Unlike surgery, LipoDissolve is a process that takes about 120 days in which to see the final result.
+Unlike surgery, LipoDissolve is a process that takes about 120 to 180 days in which to see the final result.
 For very small areas of diet and exercise-resistant fat, LipoDissolve can be an excellent treatment option that does not require surgery or a recovery period.
 It does require a series of three treatment sessions over four months to obtain the best result.